twolfson/twolfson.com/articles/rainbow-bridge.md

     - PixLite is a product that allows for controlling over 12000 LEDs
         - https://www.advateklights.com/pixlite-control/
 - Plywood is CNC'd such that LEDs fit into holes
-- Plywood is primed and painted in even-odd stripe timings to avoid accidental bleed
+- Plywood is primed and painted in even-odd stripes
 - Overpainted LED holes are reamed to allow easier LED insertion
 - LEDs are inserted into holes, sitting at a specific depth
     - This is done mostly by eyeballing